Cbyernus/SteamVR/SteamVR-Input.md

 `EVRInputError GetActionOrigins( VRActionSetHandle_t actionSetHandle, VRActionHandle_t digitalActionHandle,  VRInputValueHandle_t *originsOut, uint32_t originOutCount )`

 Retrieves the action sources for an action.
-This function is not yet implemented.
+If the action has more origins than will fit in the array, only the number that will fit in the array are returned.
+If the action has fewer origins, the extra array entries will be set to k_ulInvalidInputValueHandle

 `EVRInputError GetOriginLocalizedName( VRInputValueHandle_t origin, char *pchNameArray, uint32_t unNameArraySize )`

 Retrieves the localized name of the action source in the current locale.
-This function is not yet implemented.
+This is of the form "device controller_type input_source".
+E.g. "Right Hand Knuckles Controller Trigger".

 `EVRInputError GetOriginTrackedDeviceInfo( VRInputValueHandle_t origin, InputOriginInfo_t *pOriginInfo, uint32_t unOriginInfoSize )`